 TSA on Taking guitar on a plane

 Thinking of the size or other safety issues, TSA has also allowed the taking of a guitar on a plane even as an extra package.
 Prior to this decision made in 2013, guitar’s were only allowed to be put in the checked baggage for traveling.
-But I guess, now the queries of the people asking about can you take a guitar on a plane as an additional package has been finally answered.
+Now the queries of the people asking about can you take a guitar on a plane as an additional package has been finally answered.

 Can you take a guitar on a plane in a carry-on?